Things To Do Inside Your Home:

 Backwater valves need to be cleaned and maintained annually to ensure that they work properly:

 Open the top and clean out any debris

 Check the flapper – make sure it is moving freely

 In the City of Lethbridge, private and public drainage systems work together to channel and move wastewater and stormwater safely away from homes and neighbourhood streets.

 The private system includes things like eavestroughs, downspouts, weeping tiles, lot grading and sump pumps and is the responsibility of residential and commercial property owners.
 The public system is owned and operated by the City of Lethbridge and includes the wastewater and stormwater pipes that run under the streets and alleys.

-The wastewater system deals with all water disposed of inside the home.
+wastewater system deals with all water disposed of inside the home.
 Water from showers, toilets, sinks, dishwashers, clothes washers and floor drains is channeled to a pipe under your basement floor.
 This pipe is connected to a larger wastewater pipe located under the street or alleys.
 The wastewater flows through these pipes to our Wastewater Treatment Plant where it is cleaned and then released into the Oldman River.

-The stormwater system deals with roof and surface water that comes from rainfall or snowmelt.
+stormwater system deals with roof and surface water that comes from rainfall or snowmelt.
 Sloped lawns and driveways direct water from the roof and the ground to the street or alleys, where stormdrains are located.
 The stormdrains are connected to large underground stormwater pipes which flow to storm ponds and directly into the Oldman River.
 Water that seeps through the ground is collected by weeping tile (foundation drain) located at the bottom of your home's foundation.
 Your foundation drain is either connected to a sump pump or to a wastewater pipe under your basement floor.

-exist in Lethbridge and each property has unique connection requirements.
+servicing scenarios exist in Lethbridge and each property has unique connection requirements.